jaygrossman/AddressFinderExtension/README.md

 ## Description

-Chrome extension that allows user to initiate search for a person's address on the following sites in one action:
+Chrome extension that allows user to initiate searches for a person's address on the following sites in one action:

  - [anywho.com](https://www.anywho.com)
  - [familytreenow.com](https://www.familytreenow.com)